dart-archive/www.dartlang.org/src/site/docs/tutorials/forms/index.markdown

 ---
 layout: default
-title: "Target 10: Get input from a form"
+title: "Target 10: Get Input from a Form"
 description: "Using HTML forms and input elements to send data to a server"
 has-permalinks: true
 tutorial: